anurmanov/money_transfer_system/README.md

 The Money Transfer System is REST API service based on Django Rest Framework and Docker containers.
-The purpose of the project is a service for providing money transfers from user to user in different currencies and exchange rates.
+The purpose of the project is a providing service for money transfering from user to user in different currencies and exchange rates.
-The system allows operating with plenty of currencies and chronological exchange rates of courses.
+The system allows operating with plenty of currencies and chronological exchange rates of currency courses.
-Automatically downloads a list of currencies and their exchange rates from service https://api.exchangeratesapi.io/latest Supports JSON Web Token authorization.
+It automatically downloads a list of currencies and their exchange rates from service https://api.exchangeratesapi.io/latest Supports JSON Web Token authorization.

 Functionality of the system is described by its REST API endpoints.